 Configure provisioned throughput capacity mode

 If you choose provisioned throughput capacity mode, you specify the number of reads and writes per second that are required for your application.
-This helps you manage your Amazon Keyspaces usage to stay at or below a defined request rate to optimize price and maintain predictability.
+This helps you manage your Amazon Keyspaces usage to stay at or below a defined request rate to maintain predictability.
 To learn more about automatic scaling for provisioned throughput see Manage throughput capacity automatically with Amazon Keyspaces auto scaling.

 Provisioned throughput capacity mode is a good option if any of the following is true: